Ambien. Drug and Patient Information. Dosage. Overdose. Generic or Brand Ambien. For Professionals and Consumers.

 Serotonin-boosting antidepressants such as Paxil, Prozac, and Zoloft

-Drugs that depress the central nervous system, including Valium, Percocet, and Benadryl
+Drugs that depress the central nervous system, including this sedative, Percocet, and Benadryl

 Special information on A